leah-handel/Citi-Bike-Ridership-Trends/README.md

 ## Data Sources

 * Ride data is published by [Citibike](https://s3.amazonaws.com/tripdata/index.html).
+CSVs are not included here because of their size.
 * Reverse geocoding of zipcodes and boroughs is via [nominatum's API](https://nominatim.org/release-docs/develop/api/Reverse/).